gokulkrishh/how-it-works/src/pages/react/virtual-dom/index.md

     return oldTree;
   }

-  // If old & new tree is of type string then its a next node so return new tree if (typeof oldTree === "string" && typeof newTree === "string") {
+  // If old & new tree is of type string, then it's a next node so return new tree if (typeof oldTree === "string" && typeof newTree === "string") {
     return newTree;
   }